BunnyTub/SharpAlert-TestBuilds/README.md

 SharpAlert test builds are uploaded into Releases here.
 They are unstable builds, not meant for general use.
 We are not responsible for any issues with test builds.

 If you are looking for official release downloads, go to https://bunnytub.com/SharpAlert

+Please make issues on test builds if any are found.
+Please do NOT make pull requests in this repository.